mrcnski/signor.dev/_posts/2020-12-22-must-have-osx-apps.md

 [[ Download ]](https://github.com/Mortennn/Dozer)
 {: .post-meta}

 By now we've accumulated quite a bit of icons in the menu bar, eh?
 Let's clean those up with **Dozer**.
 This is truly one heck of an app, in that it lets you hide less-frequently-used icons, and show them when you need them with a click.
-I've tried a couple of these "menu bar cleanup" apps and this is my favorite, so make Uncle Bytedude happy and get it yourself!
+I've tried a couple of these "menu bar cleanup" apps and this is my favorite, so make Uncle Mrcnski happy and get it yourself!

 ## KeePassXC

 [[ Download ]](https://keepassxc.org/)
 {: .post-meta}

 Worth a mention is **KeePassXC**, one of the first programs I always install on new computers.
 It's a very nice password manager and is actively developed.
 It doesn't really have much to do with OSX, though, except for the integration with TouchID.
 After unlocking a database once, it can be unlocked subsequent times by pressing Enter and using TouchID.
-This is really useful since I set my database to lock itself after a minute of inactivity for the extra security, which I urge you to adopt as a **Bytedude Best Practice**.
+This is really useful since I set my database to lock itself after a minute of inactivity for the extra security, which I urge you to adopt as a **Mrcnski Best Practice**.

 {% include image.html name="must-have-osx-apps/keepassxc.png" alt="KeePassXC" width="718" %}